Last updated December 20, 2022

 At my husband’s graduation from OSUT at Ft Benning, Georgia, some people were very nicely dressed (overly so, in my opinion), some looked like they had just rolled out of bed and headed to graduation, and there was a little of everything in between.

 The lesson?
 No need to worry about being over or underdressed.
 No matter how you dress, you will fit in with others.

 For basic graduation, your soldier will be in his dress uniform.
 I always advise you to wear something comfortable and dress for the weather.

 If he is graduating in Georgia, be sure to check the weather right before you leave.
 There can be wild fluctuations in temperature from one day to the next, especially as seasons change.

 Yes, your soldier would love to see you in a cute, short strapless dress.
 But you’ll quickly regret that decision if it’s 20 degrees outside.
 A nice, simple dress or even jeans with a nice top are perfectly acceptable for graduation.

-Keep in mind most military graduation ceremonies are outdoors so you’ll be exposed to the weather.
+Remember that most military graduation ceremonies are outdoors, so you’ll be exposed to the weather.
 You will also most likely be sitting on metal bleachers.
-Either bring something to sit on or leave the white pants or skirt at home.
+Bring something to sit on and leave the white pants or skirt at home.

-Congratulations and don’t forget your camera.
-More Army graduation ceremony tips.
+Congratulations, and don’t forget to take lots of pictures!
+Check out our other Army graduation ceremony tips.